 Non-Discrimination Notices

 The Raymore-Peculiar Board of Education is committed to maintaining a workplace and education environment that is free from discrimination and harassment in admission or access to, or treatment or employment in, its programs, services, activities, and facilities.
-In accordance with law, the district strictly prohibits discrimination and harassment against employees, students, or others on the basis of race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, disability, age, genetic information, or any other characteristic protected by law in its programs, activities or in employment.
+In accordance with law, the district strictly prohibits discrimination and harassment against employees, students, or others on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, disability, age, genetic information, or any other characteristic protected by law in its programs, activities or in employment.
 The Board also prohibits retaliatory actions against those who report or participate in the investigation of prohibited discrimination or harassment.
 The Raymore-Peculiar School District is an equal opportunity employer.

 The district also provides equal access to the Boy Scouts of America, the Girl Scouts of the United States of America, and other designated youth groups in accordance with federal law.

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices and employees, and institutions participating in or administering USDA programs (including the district), are prohibited from discriminating based on race, color, national origin, sex, disability, age or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by the USDA.
-These programs include the National School Lunch Program, the Special Milk Program, the School Breakfast Program, and the Summer Food Service Program.
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
+Remedies and complaint filing deadlines vary by program or incident

 The district will identify, evaluate and provide a free, appropriate education to all students with disabilities in accordance with law.
 Anyone who knows or believes that a child may have a disability regardless of whether the child is currently enrolled in the Raymore-Peculiar R-2 School District is encouraged to contact the district’s compliance officer listed below.